This page is intended for all students in the Kapa Haka group to keep up to date with songs we're learning and also showcase our performances.

 Kapa Haka 2019

 The Kapa Haka group for 2019 is our largest ever with 92 students signing up from Year 2-6.
 This year we practise every Tuesday during lunchtime and perform at pōwhiri, farewell assemblies and other special gatherings.
+During Term 3 we will invite committed and passionate kapa haka students to be part of our performance group and these children will go on to be part of the Henderson Intermediate Cultural Festival in November (in full costume)

-In Term 2 we will also teach Senior Boys and Girls the haka 'Tika Tonu'
+In Term 2 we will also teach Senior Boys and Girls the haka 'Tika Tonu'.

 2018 Kapa Haka